 “The dam is structurally sound and operating safely,” he said.

-The situation is developing rapidly, county emergency workers said.
+The situation was developing rapidly, county emergency workers said.
 An evacuation center is available at the Newaygo County Commission on Aging, 93 S. Gibbs St., in White Cloud.

 Northern Michigan bridge, road closures plague parts of region